Citalopram (as citalopram hydrobromide) 20 mg Tablets

 It is not advisable to drink alcohol while you are being treated for depression.

 All medicines may have some unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
-Your doctor has weighed the risks of using this medicine against the benefits it is expected to have for you.
+Your doctor has weighed the risks of using this medicine against the benefits it is expected to have

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CELICA.